1

 As soon as you decide that cancelling the job interview is the best course of action, communicate your decision immediately to your recruitment consultant or the person who arranged the interview.

-2. Use the Most Appropriate Communication Method:
+2. Use the Best Communication Method

 Ideally, a phone call followed by an email is the best approach.
 This allows for a more personal touch and shows respect for the interviewer’s time.
 In the case of last-minute interview cancellation, it’s exceptionally important to call the person who arranged the interview to avoid burning bridges.